sergouniotis/oracle-db-docker-image/README.md

-# Dockerized Oracle Instance 12.2.0.1-ee
+# Dockerized Oracle Instance

-The project creates an Oracle Instance base image ( v 12.2.0.1 ) that can be used as base docker image for other projects
+The project creates an Oracle Instance docker image.
+The image can be used as base docker image for other projects.

 ### Prerequisites

 ```
   - Docker
   - Oracle account
-  - Download Oracle instance from ( https://download.oracle.com/otn/linux/oracle12c/122010/linuxx64_12201_database.zip ) to a folder of you choice
+  - Download the prefered Oracle instance from ( https://download.oracle.com/otn/linux/oracle12c/122010/linuxx64_12201_database.zip ) to a folder of you choice

 ```